Top 15 Tips: Wildfire Evacuation ChecklistNovember 07, 2019 - by Michael J. Driscoll

 About the Author

-Michael Driscoll, IAAI-CFI, is the Director of the Fire & Explosion Division of Envista Forensics and has 30 years of experience in the industry, conducting more than 1700 fire and explosion investigations, globally.
+Michael Driscoll, IAAI-CFI, is the Technical Director - Fire & Explosion and has 30 years of experience in the industry, conducting more than 1700 fire and explosion investigations, globally.
 Mike has testified as an expert witness in fire and explosion investigations in both state and federal courts, and has extensive experience in large/complex loss management and investigations with long duration deployments and team responses.